San Bernardino Water Quality at a Glance

 Follow Water Efficiency Standards

-Comply with San Bernardino’s current Stage 3 water use efficiency standards: irrigate only before 8 a.m. and after 6 p.m. on permitted days.
-Help protect local water supplies by avoiding water waste and embracing conservation as a way of life.
+Comply with San Bernardino’s current water use efficiency standards: irrigate only during permitted hours and days.
+Help protect local water supplies by avoiding water waste and embracing conservation practices.

 Report Issues